Allison Mack Pleads Guilty to Racketeering in NXIVM Case

 Mack had been accused of recruiting slaves by telling them they were joining a women-only organization that would empower them.
 She was accused of allegedly requiring her slaves to engage in sexual activity with Raniere, allegedly receiving money or other benefits from him in exchange.
 If the alleged slaves did not participate, it was thought that damaging information about them and their families and friends would be released.

-Mack pleaded not guilty to all three initial charges and was released on $5 million bond.
-She was charged in a superseding indictment with racketeering and racketeering conspiracy involving an array of crimes, including extortion, forced labor and sex trafficking
+Both Mack and Raniere pleaded not guilty to initial charges.
+Mack was released on $5 million bond and was later charged in a superseding indictment, which also charged Raniere and others, with racketeering and racketeering conspiracy involving an array of alleged crimes, including extortion, forced labor and sex trafficking.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.